PA Medical Marijuana Dispensary Directory

 Speaking with the on-site pharmacist about your response to various consumption methods can help you settle on one.

-Need Help Applying for a Pennsylvania Medical Marijuana Card?
+Need Help Applying for A Pennsylvania Medical Marijuana Card?

 Pennsylvania medical marijuana card applications require registration with the DOH, a medical marijuana consultation, and the submission of a completed application to the state.
 At the Sanctuary, our experienced staff is well-versed in each phase of this process.